-Everyday uses for suppressed weaponsSilencers, Moderators or Suppressors call them what you will, the term conjures up images of secret agents, assassins, commando raids and poachers.
-In fact the possible applications for such devices are far more general and may greatly benefit the modern hunter or soldier.
+Silencers, moderators or suppressors, call them what you will, the term conjures up images of secret agents, assassins, commando raids and poachers.
+In fact, the possible applications for such devices are far more general and may greatly benefit the modern hunter or soldier.

-Suppressors can be broadly divided into two groups those that try to remove the supersonic crack and those that don’t.
+Suppressors can be broadly divided into two groups; those that try to remove the supersonic crack, and those that don’t.
 The former systems try to reduce the round velocity, either by “friction wipes” or by bleeding off some of the propelling gas.
-The second form of suppressor only deal with the muzzle blast and need to be used with sub-sonic ammo if supersonic crack is to be avoided.
-Some rounds such as the .25ACP, .32ACP, .380/9mmK and .45ACP are subsonic in their standard loadings.
-Most other rounds need especially produced sub-sonic loads.
+The second form of suppressor only deal with the muzzle blast, and need to be used with sub-sonic ammo if supersonic crack is to be avoided.
+Some rounds such as the .25ACP, .32ACP, .380ACP/9mmK and .45ACP are subsonic in their standard loadings.
+Most other rounds need specially produced sub-sonic loadings.

-This begs the question:-
+This raises the question:

 “What happens if you fire a supersonic round from a weapon with a suppressor that only deals with muzzle blast?”

 The answer is that the bullet still breaks the sound barrier, but there is no muzzle blast.
 In practical terms this means the target can hear that it is being shot at, but has more difficulty determining where from.

 Using a supersonic/normal velocity round in a suppressed weapon has several advantages, and this is the topic of the rest of this article.